Linear Backlog Grooming Intelligence v1.0.0

 Weekly AI backlog grooming intelligence that scores staleness, orphaned issues, duplicate clusters, blocked chains, and estimate gaps across your Linear backlog.

 Weekly AI backlog grooming intelligence that scores staleness, orphaned issues, duplicate clusters, blocked chains, and estimate gaps across your Linear backlog.
 Delivers grooming briefs to Notion and priority digests to Slack.
+We designed this after a product manager showed us a backlog with 340 ungroomed tickets, some over a year old.
+The agent scores and categorizes backlog items so grooming sessions focus on what matters instead of scrolling through stale tickets.

 triggerSchedule01FetcherLinear GraphQL02Assembler5 BHD Metrics03AnalystBHS Scoring04FormatterBrief + DigestNotionGrooming BriefSlackPriority Digest